Extrapolation, a technique to estimate

-We will consider the problem to extend sections of the canonical bundle $K_X$ of a Stein manifold $X$.
+We will consider the problem to extend sections of the canonical bundle $K_X$ of an $m$ dimensional Stein manifold $X$.
 We could deal in the same way with bundles obtained by twisting $K_X$ by a Nakano semipositive vector bundle, but to keep notation simple we refrain from doing so.
-For sections $f$ of $K_X$ there is a natural $L^2$ norm $|\int_Xf\wedge\overline f|$; however, for sections of the restriction of $K_X$ to a submanifold $Y$ an $L^2$ norm, which will depend on the geometry of $Y$, has to be defined.
+For sections $f$ of $K_X$, i.e., for $(m,0)$ forms, there is a natural $L^2$ norm $|\int_Xf\wedge\overline f|$; however, for sections of the restriction of $K_X$ to a submanifold $Y$ an $L^2$ norm, which will depend on the geometry of $Y$, has to be defined.

 We start with an oriented smooth manifold $X$ of dimension $a<\infty$, and a submanifold $Y\subset X$ of dimension $b$.
 We assume given a function $r:X\to [0,\infty)$, of class $C^3$, whose zero set is $Y$, and whose critical points on $Y$ are transversely nondegenerate.
-Let $\cK\to X$ denote bundle of real valued forms of (maximal) degree $a$.
+Let $\cK\to X$ denote the bundle of real valued forms of (maximal) degree $a$.
 If $\omega\in\cK$, we denote by $|\omega|$ either $\omega$ or $-\omega$, whichever is a nonnegative multiple of the orientation form.
-Given any compactly supported continuous section $\varphi$ of $\cK|Y$, we extend it to a compactly supported continuous section of $\cK$, and define an $L^1$--type norm of $\varphi$ by
+Given any compactly supported continuous section $\varphi$ of $\cK|Y$, we extend it to a compactly supported continuous section $\psi$ of $\cK$, and define an $L^1$--type norm of $\varphi$ by